Don’t just sing.

 ✦ STYLE

 Make people believe you when you sing.
 Why blend in?
-Find the phrasing, sound and performance charisma that make a song feel unmistakably yours.
+Find the phrasing, sound and presence that make a song feel unmistakably yours.

 A good voice is not a plan.
 Answer the maddening question: what should I actually do with my singing?